 - Directors’ duties

-- Banking and finance litigation
+- Banking and finance and securities litigation

 - Competition law

 - Property and commercial leasing disputes